Troubleshooting guide for Azure Event Hubs

-The load is not evenly distributed across all partitions on the event hub, and one partition hits the local throughput unit limitation.
+The load isn't evenly distributed across all partitions on the event hub, and one partition hits the local throughput unit limitation.

 Resolution: Revising the partition distribution strategy or trying EventHubClient.Send(eventDataWithOutPartitionKey) might help.

-The Event Hubs namespace does not have sufficient throughput units (you can check the Metrics screen in the Event Hubs namespace window in the Azure portal to confirm).
-The portal shows aggregated (1 minute) information, but we measure the throughput in real time – so it is only an estimate.
+The Event Hubs namespace doesn't have sufficient throughput units (you can check the Metrics screen in the Event Hubs namespace window in the Azure portal to confirm).
+The portal shows aggregated (1 minute) information, but we measure the throughput in real time – so it's only an estimate.